 Caring for Contact Lenses and Glasses: What You Should Know

 Whether you’ve just started wearing prescription eyewear or have had them for years, it’s good to know how to take care of them.
-After all, your stylish frames or colored lenses aren’t just a fashion statement—they’re what help you see!
-By caring for your contact lenses and glasses properly, you will be able to see worry-free while getting the most out of your investment.
+After all, your stylish frames or colored lenses aren’t just a fashion statement—they’re what helps you see!
+By caring for contact lenses and glasses properly, you will be able to see worry-free while getting the most out of your investment.

 Caring for Contact Lenses